kristinademeshchik/barBeer/README.md

 # barBeer
 Beer stands collection build on React

-To build the project do the following commands:
+### Running the project Locally

-open cmd/terminal in the project directory
+You can build the project by running the following (open cmd/terminal in the project directory)
-> npm install
+    % npm install
-> npm run build
+    % npm run build